 Appropriate Technology For Global Health

-Healthcare is chronically in crisis – especially in low-resource settings.
-Resolution demands skilled leadership, with attention to health systems.
-One ethical principle for developing successful health systems is effective use of limited resources.
-This includes appropriate application of technology.
+Abstract: Healthcare is chronically in crisis – especially in low-resource settings.
+Improved health and healthcare demand skilled leadership, with attention to health systems.
+One ethical principle for developing successful health systems is the effective use of limited resources.
+This includes the appropriate application of technology.
 What principles can be used to determine whether a technology is appropriate or not?
 Reliability, sustainability, and acceptability.
-Some often appropriate uses of technology in low-resource health systems include rapid diagnostic tests, mobile health information systems, ultrasound imaging, and adherence to use of WHO & National Essential Drugs.
-Partnership with local partners and hosts is also essential.
+Some appropriate uses of technology in low-resource health systems often include rapid diagnostic tests, mobile health information systems, ultrasound imaging, and adherence to the use of WHO & National Essential Drugs.
+Collaboration with local partners and hosts is also essential.
 Their guidance greatly increases the likelihood that technology will be used appropriately.
-This presentation includes interactive use of role-play to enhance the learning experience.
+This presentation includes interactive use of role-playing to enhance the learning experience.